 The symptom is always caused by an underlying issue, and it’s our job to find it.
 That’s why Trichologists examine and treat their clients through a holistic approach that examines the mind and body as a whole, and focuses on healing the body naturally.
 Getting to the root of the issue is the only way ill clients will fully recover because hair loss almost always points to an underlying, larger issue.

-Having the skills to help restore the health of ill clients is a rare expertise, especially today.
+Having the skills to help restore the health of ill clients is rare expertise, especially today.
 Trichology not only increases the knowledge of a Cosmetologist, it also sets them apart.
-To become a Trichologist it is important to find an accredited institution.
-At the American Academy of Hair and Scalp Diseases to sign up you must first be a licensed Cosmetologist.
-For more information about becoming a trichologist schedule a call with an advisor.
+It adds more tools to your beauty professional’s toolbox so that you can serve your clients more effectively.